This post was originally published in June, 2021, and was further updated in May, 2023.

-When ArcGIS StoryMaps was rolled out a year and some change ago, collections were amongst the first features to be implemented.
-Ever since, the ability to gather stories together and present them as a set has been one of StoryMaps’ most popular and most asked-about features.
+When ArcGIS StoryMaps was originally rolled out in 2019, collections were amongst the first features to be implemented.
+Ever since, the ability to gather stories together and present them as a set has been one of ArcGIS StoryMaps’ most popular and most asked-about features.

 If you’re unfamiliar with collections, please check out this blog post that goes in depth on their purpose and functionality, as well as this step-by-step tutorial that covers how to actually put a collection together in ArcGIS StoryMaps.